CodeYourFuture/syllabus-archive/others/deployment/1-for-html-module/workshop-1-basic-automatic-deployment-with-netlify.md

 # Non-goals:

-- After the first workshop, the students DON'T need to be able to explain HOW it is working (only what the trigger(s) and results are).
+- After this _first_ workshop, the students DON'T need to be able to explain HOW it is working (only what the trigger(s) and results are).
+We'll have time in later sessions.

 # Workshop pre-reqs: